Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 - Notice that in your porPOIse account on the server, you have 4 files for hh_examples, the asset bundle we used for the porPOIse tutorial.
 Two of them are Android, and the two ending in "i" are for iOS.

 Now in your AssetBundles folder **on your hard drive:**
-  - Select and upload **both your asset bundle file AND the manifest files.**
+  - Select and upload **both your asset bundle file AND the manifest file.**
   - Overwrite the ones that are already there.
   - You do NOT need to upload any of the meta files.
-- Afterwards, open your manifest file on the server and **make sure it has the Capsule and the BlueSphere** in the prefab list.
+- Afterwards, open your manifest file on the server and **make sure it has the Capsule.prefab and the BlueSphere.prefab** in the prefab list.

 .
 ![CreateAssetBundle_UploadAssetBundle](images/CreateAssetBundle_UploadAssetBundle.png)